 What Is the Flu?

 The flu is an infection of the respiratory tract (nose, throat, and lungs).
 It's caused by a virus that spreads easily from person to person.
-Flu season in the United States is from October to May.
+Flu viruses usually cause the most illness during the colder months of the year.
+In the United States, flu season is from October to May.

 What Are the Signs & Symptoms of the Flu?

 When people have the flu, they usually feel worse than they do with a cold.
 Most people start to feel sick about 2 days after they come in contact with the flu virus.
 They might have: